Tennu/tennu/readme.md

 #### channels ####

-___Unofficial:___ This module will be official before the 1.0.0 release.

-This module is currently disabed.

 This module handles keeping track of channel-specific data.

 #### users ####

-___Unofficial:___ This module will be official before the 1.0.0 release.

-This module is currently disabled.

 This module handles keeping track of user-specific data.